Virginia Senior Benefits Made Simple: A Local's Guide to Savings

 Common application mistakes

-- Unreported income from occasional work
+- Failing to report income from part-time or occasional work

-Local Resources for Virginia Seniors
+Local resources for Virginia seniors

 Area Agencies on Aging

-AAAs provide seven core support services:
+AAAs provide seven core services:

-- Program information and referral assistance
+- Information and referral assistance

 - Meal and nutrition services